edkelly303/elm-yafl/README.md

 * I haven't included integrated debouncing, because I'm currently thinking this might be better left in userland.

-* Fields are not bidirectional - you can't instantly load a `User` value into a `User` field.
-I think this was a feature that sounded super-cool, but wasn't terribly useful in the real world.
-Nevertheless, loading data into a form is more of a hassle in `elm-yafl`.

 There are various other things I'd like to add, but I'm dogfooding the current version first to see what my real-world requirements are.
 (If I'd done this with `elm-any-type-forms`, I could have saved myself a lot of work!)